-Coates, D, David, M, Roberts, B & Duerden, D 2019, 'An examination of the profile and journey of patients with mental illness in the emergency department', International Emergency Nursing, vol. 43, pp. 15-22.View/Download from: UTS OPUS or Publisher's site
+Coates, D, David, M, Roberts, B & Duerden, D 2019, 'An examination of the profile and journey of patients with mental illness in the emergency department', International Emergency Nursing, vol. 43, pp. 15-22.View/Download from: Publisher's site

 © 2018 Objective: To examine the profile and journey of patients with mental illness in the emergency departments (ED) of a Local Health District in Australia.
 There is limited evidence around the patient profile and journey of people in who present to EDs with mental illness, and the aim of this study was to inform the development of a psychiatric emergency service model.
 Methods: The study design was a retrospective descriptive analysis of routinely collected data of two hospital EDs.
 Retrospective health care data of patients who presented to the EDs between July 2016 and June 2017 was analysed using descriptive and inferential statistics.
 Results: Mental health presentations (N = 4506) consisted of 3.44% of all presentations to the Emergency Department, mostly for anxiety and stress, comorbid alcohol and drug issues, and suicidality.
 Females were more likely to present, and significantly more likely to present multiple times (specifically for age groups 12–17 and over 65).
 Presenting issues were associated with age and gender for most diagnostic groups, but not with number of presentations, except for personality disorder.
 24.83% were admitted to a mental health inpatient unit, 54.34% were referred to a mental health community team, 4.63% medically, and the remaining referred to alcohol and drug services, GPs, or NGOs.
 Length of stay was associated with gender (female), age (>65) and diagnosis (drug related and eating disorder).
 Conclusion: There is limited evidence around the patient profile and journey of people who present to EDs for mental health reasons, and this study contributes to this literature.

-Coates, D, Saleeba, C & Howe, D 2019, 'Mental Health Attitudes and Beliefs in a Community Sample on the Central Coast in Australia: Barriers to Help Seeking.', Community mental health journal, vol. 55, no. 3, pp. 476-486.View/Download from: UTS OPUS or Publisher's site
+Coates, D, Saleeba, C & Howe, D 2019, 'Mental Health Attitudes and Beliefs in a Community Sample on the Central Coast in Australia: Barriers to Help Seeking.', Community mental health journal, vol. 55, no. 3, pp. 476-486.View/Download from: Publisher's site

 There continues to be call for greater community awareness actions and strategies to reduce stigma and enhance mental health literacy nationally and internationally.
 To identify local barriers to help-seeking and perceptions around stigma, we developed a 'mental health attitudes and beliefs' survey which was administered at a range of community events on the Central Coast in New South Wales, Australia.
 The aim was for the results of this survey to inform the development of strategies that enhance local help-seeking behaviours that are sensitive to the role of age, gender and Indigenous status.
 People who approached our Mental Health Information stall were invited to complete the survey and 282 individuals completed the survey.
 The data was analysed descriptively with a focus on comparing subgroups based on age, gender, Indigenous status, and previous service access or experience of mental illness.
 Cost, stigma and mental health literacy were found to be prominent barriers to help-seeking for the overall cohort; however, the ways in which or extent to which these barriers impact on help seeking varied between subgroups.
 A discussion of these differences and their implications for practice is the focus of this paper.

-Coates, D, Wright, L, Moore, T, Pinnell, S, Merillo, C & Howe, D 2019, 'The psychiatric, psychosocial and physical health profile of young people with early psychosis: Data from an early psychosis intervention service', Child and Youth Services, vol. 40, no. 1, pp. 93-115.View/Download from: UTS OPUS or Publisher's site
+Coates, D, Wright, L, Moore, T, Pinnell, S, Merillo, C & Howe, D 2019, 'The psychiatric, psychosocial and physical health profile of young people with early psychosis: Data from an early psychosis intervention service', Child and Youth Services, vol. 40, no. 1, pp. 93-115.View/Download from: Publisher's site

 © 2019, © 2019 Crown Copyright in the Commonwealth of Australia [Central Coast Local Health District].
 This article outlines client and service data from an early psychosis service in New South Wales (NSW), Australia, and presents a client and service profile, with a focus on the psychiatric, psychosocial, and physical health profile of young people with early psychosis.
 Implications for practice are discussed.
 Client and service data were captured through a range of processes and comprise a number of different datasets, specifically client demographical information and service data as routinely collected (N = 601), psychosocial data collected through a file audit (N = 33), and client physical health data maintained by the physical health nurse (N = 39).
 The service researcher extracted all data from each of the databases and analyzed the data descriptively for client and service profile information.
 The client profile data indicate early psychosis clients present with a range of psychiatric, psychosocial, and physical health vulnerabilities.
 The data presented support the need for mental health care to be provided in conjunction with primary health care, vocational and employment support, exercise and dietary interventions, and support with substance use.
 Furthermore, this article highlights the importance of family inclusive practice and trauma-informed care in early psychosis services.
 The findings support calls for services to be integrated and young people to be responded to holistically through the integration of psychological, psychosocial, and physical health care.

-Coates, D 2018, 'Service Models for Urgent and Emergency Psychiatric Care: An Overview', Journal of Psychosocial Nursing and Mental Health Services, vol. 56, no. 8, pp. 23-30.View/Download from: UTS OPUS or Publisher's site
+Coates, D 2018, 'Service Models for Urgent and Emergency Psychiatric Care: An Overview', Journal of Psychosocial Nursing and Mental Health Services, vol. 56, no. 8, pp. 23-30.View/Download from: Publisher's site

 There is variation in the way mental health services respond to urgent and emergency presentations, with few evidence-based models reported in the literature, and no agreed on best practice models.
 To inform the development of urgent and emergency psychiatric care models, a literature review was performed.
 The review sought to identify strengths and critiques of varying models, evidence gaps, and areas for future research.
 After review, significant variation was found in the design and scope of urgent and emergency care models.
 Most models are either community or hospital based, with few integrated models that span community and hospital care.
 The development of integrated models has the potential to reduce service duplication and support a shift toward provision of least restrictive care.
 The overall evidence base of urgent and emergency care models is limited, with few studies in the area, and there is a need for further research

-Coates, D, Livermore, P & Green, R 2018, 'The development and implementation of a peer support model for a specialist mental health service for older people: lessons learned', Mental Health Review Journal, vol. 23, no. 2, pp. 73-85.View/Download from: UTS OPUS or Publisher's site
+Coates, D, Livermore, P & Green, R 2018, 'The development and implementation of a peer support model for a specialist mental health service for older people: lessons learned', Mental Health Review Journal, vol. 23, no. 2, pp. 73-85.View/Download from: Publisher's site

 There has been a significant growth in the employment of peer workers over the past decade in youth and adult mental health settings.
 Peer work in mental health services for older people is less developed, and there are no existing peer work models for specialist mental health services for older people in Australia.
 The authors developed and implemented a peer work model for older consumers and carers of a specialist mental health service.
 The purpose of this paper is to describe the model, outline the implementation barriers experienced and lesson learned and comment on the acceptability of the model from the perspective of stakeholders.